HsinYaoWang/DARTA/README.md

-# DARTA - A Trustless, Permissionless Biomarker Data Marketplace
+# DARTA - A Permissionless Biomarker Data Marketplace

 **DARTA** is a web3 project that aims to build a marketplace for data related to biomarkers, laboratory test result.
 It is designed to be trustless and permissionless, allowing anyone to contribute data and organizations to access it for research or AI model training.